-Cash and investments include cash on hand, demand deposits, and short-term investments with a maturity of three months or less when acquired.
-Investments are stated at amortized cost.
+Cash and equivalents include cash on hand, demand deposits, and short-term investments with a maturity of three months or less when acquired.
+Investments are stated at fair value except for investment in external investment pools, which are valued at amortized cost.